Nik-Bam/FindHiddenWords/README.md

 # FindTheWords

-A simple "Find Hidden Words" Solver, working with any language as long as you provide the correct Dictionary
+A simple "Find Hidden Words" Solver, working with any language, as long as you provide the correct Dictionary

 ## Build With